john-nicholson/john-nicholson.github.io/content/posts/getting-started.md

 ---
-title: "Getting Started With Hugo"
+title: "Getting Started"
 date: 2020-07-22T14:48:33Z
 ---

 So I've started building a new site here as a set of github pages.
 This has mainly involved playing with couple of site generators, and seeing how I get on with them.

 My motivation in this is pretty simple I need to get better at blogging.
-The tooling I use a a big contributing factor to that.
-So here are the requirements I've laid out:
+The tooling I use is a big contributing factor to that.
+To that end I've been trying out a number of platforms and here are the results.

+To define what I'm doing I've laid out a few requirements:
 1) Can be hosted using [GitHub Pages](https://pages.github.com/)
 2) Is [JAMStack](https://jamstack.org/) based i.e. staticly generated markup fed by API's if required.
 3) Posts can be written in markdown.